a-pt/cs6910-Assignment-2/README.md

 # CS6910-Assignment-2 [CS20M005, CS20M016]

-Part A we have implemented a code that implements Convolutional Neural Network on a subset of iNaturalist dataset with the following functionalities.
+Part A
 -
+We have implemented a code that implements Convolutional Neural Network on a subset of iNaturalist dataset with the following functionalities.
 ```
 Optimizers               :Stochastic,Momentum,Adam
 Activation Fucntions     :ReLu, Tanh